No 1950's megaphones, No Aluminum Butt Plugs

 Fuel Injection..A Reality Check

-building wazoo big engines and they are still running the stock
+people building wazoo big engines and they are still running

-injectors.
-We suggest you get the right injectors for your engine
+the stock injectors.
+We suggest you get the right injectors

 If you have a late model Harley with a Fly-By-Wire throttle you do not need an add-on gizmo.
 We suggest you get Steve Cole's TTS Master Tune software described above.
 When purchased with RB Racing exhausts and turbocharger systems we offer a $50.00 discount i.e. $375.00 v $425.00 list.
 TTS MasterTune allows you to adjust your electronic throttle without the expense of additional add-on devices as well as your fueling and everything else in the Delphi ECU.

 Systems that typically use Bosch LSU 4.2/4.9 wideband sensors for self-tuning have a built-in problem.
 First, the "map" has to be correct before any of this self-tuning takes place.
 Secondly, the real issue is the sensor response time, i.e. the time it takes the sensor to stabilize, and for the ecu to make a corrected output.
 No matter what they tell your there is a significant delay between the reading and the correction, during which time the engine will be at another rpm/load site .
 This can be on the order of 980 Ms for the Bosch Wideband sensors which is why, in dyno testing, they use step tests for a number of seconds, letting the engine stabilize at specific load/rpm points, before any measurements or changes can be done.
 Constantly rewriting RAM locations with "corrections" on the fly is never going to be correct.

 revving sportbike can gain rpm at 40,000 rpm per second

 per second...Where in the hell was the O-sensor reading